How it works

 Like a lot of brand health metrics, ‘brand recognition’ might seem a little vague and confusing.
 Really though, it’s a simple concept – and it’s surprisingly easy to measure with brand tracking.

-(Psst: It’s now super easy to do brand tracking in-house, no agency required.
+(Psst: It’s now super easy to do brand health tracking in-house, no agency required.
 Find out how to get going with our free guide to doing brand-tracking research in-house:)

 How to do brand tracking in-house